dr-leo/pandaSDMX/doc/walkthrough.rst

    - Eliminate descriptions/justifications of removed workarounds.
    - Avoid repeating descriptions of SDMX, the IM, etc. that are provided more clearly by other sources; link to them instead.

-.. todo:: Incorporate the following narrative sentences that were formerly in :doc:`implementation`:
+   Incorporate the following narrative sentences that were formerly in :doc:`implementation`:

    “[…] dimensions such as country, age, sex, and time period.”